yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 #### Two-Level Delegation in CDNI

-A User Agent (browser or set-top-box) wants to fetch the video resource at the following URI: `https://video.cp.example/movie`.
-Redirection between Content Provider, upstream, and downstream CDNs is arranged as a CNAME-based aliasing chain as illustrated in {{fig-cdni-dns-redirection}}.
+A User Agent (UA), browser or set-top-box, wants to fetch the video resource at the following URI: `https://video.cp.example/movie`.
+Redirection between Content Provider (CP), upstream, and downstream CDNs is arranged as a CNAME-based aliasing chain as illustrated in {{fig-cdni-dns-redirection}}.

 ~~~ goat